nadinejackson1/support-vector-machines/README.md

 ### Unit Test

-We have included a simple unit test in the notebook to ensure that the classifier's accuracy is above a certain threshold.
+Included is a simple unit test in the notebook to ensure that the classifier's accuracy is above a certain threshold.
 The test checks if the accuracy is above 0.8, and if not, it raises an AssertionError with a message.

 ### Conclusion